Dr. David Gorsich

 Senior Research Scientist in Power Train M&S under Analytics, U.S. Army DEVCOM GVSC

-Dr. Denise M. Rizzo is a Senior Research Mechanical Engineer for the Vehicle Performance Modeling & Team at U.S. Army Ground Vehicle System Center (GVSC).
-She specializes in modeling, simulation and control of propulsion systems of ground vehicles.
+Dr. Denise M. Rizzo is the Deputy Chief Scientist at the US Army Ground Vehicle System Center (GVSC).
+She specializes in modeling, simulation and control of energy intelligent autonomous ground vehicles.
 Dr. Rizzo received her Ph.D. from Michigan Technological University in 2014.
 From 2000 through 2008 she was a controls research and development engineer in the Powertrain Group at Chrysler LLC.
-She joined GVSC in November of 2008 and was promoted to her current position in 2017.
-Dr. Rizzo has received 8 awards for outstanding contributions during her time at GVSC, which include J. Cordell Breed Award for Women Leaders awarded by the Society of Automotive Engineers in 2017, a Horizon Award for product development awarded by the Women in Defense in 2016 and a best paper award for an article in the Journal of Systems and Control awarded by the Institution of Mechanical Engineers in 2010.
-She is a Fellow of the Society of Automotive Engineers (SAE), and member of Society of Women Engineers (SWE), National Defense Industrial Association (NDIA) and Women in Defense (WID).
-Dr. Rizzo has published 17 articles in archival journals, 30 papers in refereed conference proceedings, 4 technical government reports, and holds 2 patents.
+She joined GVSC in November of 2008 and was promoted to her current position in 2020.
+Dr. Rizzo has received 11 awards for outstanding contributions during her time at GVSC, which include J. Cordell Breed Award for Women Leaders awarded by the Society of Automotive Engineers in 2017, a Horizon Award for product development awarded by the Women in Defense in 2016 and a best paper award for an article in the Journal of Systems and Control awarded by the Institution of Mechanical Engineers in 2010.
+In 2020, Dr. Rizzo was named SAE Fellow.
+She is an active member of Society of Automotive Engineers (SAE), Society of Women Engineers (SWE), National Defense Industrial Association (NDIA) and Women in Defense (WID).
+Dr. Rizzo has published 35 articles in archival journals, 43 papers in refereed conference proceedings, 4 technical government reports, and holds 2 patents.

 Dr. Mark Brudnak